Expect Crude Oil prices to trade lower today: Angel Commodities

 Outlook

-We expect oil prices to trade lower today as international markets are trading lower by half a percent at $49.37 per barrel.
-Bloating oil inventories in the US still remains a cause of concern.
-On the MCX, oil prices are expected to trade lower today.
+We expect oil prices to trade lower as resumption of Libyan exports and high oil inventories in the US remains a cause of concern.
+On the MCX, oil prices are expected to trade lower today, international markets are trading lower by 0.2 percent at $48.75 per barrel.